360.573.7172 | 1501 NE 102nd Street, Vancouver WA 98686

 PLANTING BULBS IN CONTAINERS

 To grow bulbs in containers, choose a large pot (any type) with drainage holes.
-Use a quality potting soil mix (we recommend Edna’s Best).
-There is no need to add fertilizer.
+Use a quality potting soil mix (we recommend Edna’s Best or the Yard N’ Garden planting mix).
+There is no need to add fertilizer if the planting mix already has nutrients included.
 Plant bulbs at the same depth as recommended on the package.
 Unlike planting in the ground, place bulbs as close together as possible (touching each other is fine).
 If critters are a concern, place a wire mesh or grid over the top of the pot.
 Water well at planting time and only sparingly during the winter months (a light watering once per month is fine).
-Place the pot in a sheltered place away from freezing temperatures.
-An unheated garage or garden shed is fine.
-Next spring, when the danger of frost is over, bring the pot out and place it wherever desired.
+Place the pot in a sheltered place away from freezing temperatures in order to avoid damaging the pot.
+Next spring, when the danger of frost is over, move the pot to the desired location.
 Begin to water regularly after growth beings to appear.
 You can add more plants, such as annuals, to the pot – just be sure not to dig deep enough to disrupt the bulbs.

 Oliver